Arcadia-Science/arcadia-software-handbook/guides-and-standards/standard-public-repos.md

 - Non-obvious parts of the code should include comments that explain _why_ the code is doing what it is doing (rather than _what_ it is doing).
 For example, when your code uses a particular algorithm, a comment should be included to explain why that particular algorithm was chosen.
 - Do not comment-out blocks of code, as this makes the code hard to read and maintain.
 Instead, either move the code into a conditional/if block, move it to a separate branch or file, or delete it entirely.
 - Python code style should adhere to [PEP8](https://www.python.org/dev/peps/pep-0008/) as much as possible.
 This means using `snake_case` for variable and function names, `CamelCase` for class names, and `UPPER_SNAKE_CASE` for constants.

-These standards are a condensed subset of the formatting and style conventions described in more detail in [this AUG lesson](https://training.arcadiascience.com/arcadia-users-group/20240206-intro-to-formatting-and-linting/lesson/).